 Whenever new information is available, it is added to the dynamic supernode and only the Cholesky factors of the dynamic supernode are reevaluated; remaining factors are reused.
 Such a dynamic update offers a significant computational advantage as it eliminates the need for full matrix evaluation.
-Numerical experiments showed that the prediction accuracy of the sparse GP model improved when new data were added to the sparse matrix. \item Finally, we apply the developed derivative-informed dynamic sparse GP algorithm to a fatigue crack growth DT problem.
+Numerical experiments showed that the prediction accuracy of the sparse Cholesky-based GP model improved when new data were added to the sparse Cholesky factor of the precision matrix. \item Finally, we apply the developed derivative-informed dynamic sparse Cholesky algorithm to a fatigue crack growth DT problem.
 Similar to the simpler numerical experiments, incorporating derivatives was observed to significantly increase the DT model prediction accuracy.
-Additionally, the dynamic update of the sparse GP (DT model) throughout the simulated service life demonstrated the ability to individualize initially nominal predictions to that of a specific PT.
+Additionally, the dynamic update of the sparse Cholesky factor of the precision matrix (DT model) throughout the simulated service life demonstrated the ability to individualize initially nominal predictions to that of a specific PT.
 Without such updates, predictions from the initial nominal DT model diverged from the PT behavior, while increasing the DT model update frequency continually improved the DT model accuracy. \end{itemize}